 The following will help keep people safe from hepatitis A:

 Getting vaccinated helps a person's body make antibodies that protect against hepatitis infection.
-The hepatitis A vaccine is now given to all kids between the ages of 1 and 2 years, and to people who are traveling to countries where the virus easily gets into the food and water supply.
+The hepatitis A vaccine is now given to all kids when they're between 1 and 2 years old, and to people who are traveling to countries where the virus could get into the food and water supply.
+The vaccine is also recommended for kids who have blood clotting problems or chronic liver disease.

-Although hep A is a short-term illness that goes away completely, hep B and C can turn into serious long-term or chronic illnesses for some people.
+Although hep A is a short-term illness that goes away completely, hep B and C can turn into serious long-term illnesses for some people.
 Teens and young adults are most at risk for getting these two viruses.
-Today all babies routinely get vaccines against the hep B virus, but there isn't yet a vaccine for hep C.
+Today, all babies get vaccinated against the hep B virus, but there isn't a vaccine for hep C yet.

 Hep B and C get passed from person to person the same ways that HIV does — through direct contact with infected body fluids.
 Hepatitis B and C are even more easily passed in fluids and needles than HIV.
 This can happen through sexual contact and by sharing needles (used to inject illegal drugs) that have been contaminated with infected blood.
 Even when infected people don't have any symptoms, they can still pass the disease on to others.